-Pennsylvania law provides rules that govern which party is responsible for maintaining heath insurance coverage in divorces and in child…
+Pennsylvania law provides rules that govern who is responsible for maintaining health insurance coverage in divorces and in child support…

 How Child Support is Calculated in Pennsylvania

 Child support in Pennsylvania is calculated by a mathematical formula set forth in law.
 There are, however, many nuisances to the formula.
 The court may also deviate from the formula based on special or unusual circumstances.
-However, in general, child support is calculated as follows:
+However, in general, child support in Pennsylvania is calculated as follows.

-In the event of a 50/50 custodial schedule, child support is payable to the parent with the lower income by the parent with the higher income, with some limitations.
+In the event of a 50/50 custody schedule, child support in Pennsylvania is payable to the parent with the lower income by the parent with the higher income.

-Once the parties’ monthly net incomes are determined, child support is calculated in a few steps.
+Once the parties’ monthly net incomes are determined, Pennsylvania child support is calculated in a few steps.

 First, determine the combined monthly net income of both parents.
 Use that number and divide each of the parent’s individual monthly income by the combined monthly income to determine the percentage of each parent’s contribution to the combined monthly income.